 Cathryn Stout, Ph.D.
 Student

 Corinne Wohlford Taff, Ph.D.
-Candidate
+Student

 Maurice Tracy, Ph.D.
-Candidate
+Student

 I received my B.A. in political science from Eastern Illinois University in 2005; in 2007 I received my M.A. in English.
 I began the path toward a doctoral degree in American studies here at Saint Louis University in 2007.
 I recently completed my oral exam and I am currently working on my dissertation proposal.
 My fields of interest include: queer studies, visual culture studies, and US citizenship studies, and in each field I tend to focus on the experiences of either gay and lesbian people or black queer people.
 I have found the faculty in this department to be very understanding and extremely helpful.
 I have cultivated a community of support here that would be hard to replicate elsewhere.